 ‘Mr. Thakur,’ the interviewer said, not a hint of apology in her voice.
 ‘I’ve had many an arrogant boy in here before, but never one with such good reason.
 This… this is genius!’

 She held up the paper as though it were a masterpiece at an art exhibition.
 ‘You’ve written it better than we had!’

 Scrawled on the back of the pamphlet, in Ravi’s handwriting, was the following:

 If a flair for engagement and a knack for description you have, a dream opportunity at PHANTASY PUBLISHING you may grab!

-[Illustration of a writer brandishing a pen with much confidence]
+(Illustration of a writer brandishing a pen with confidence.)

-The next moment, she undid her stern avatar completely, bending over the desk and almost playfully moving towards him.
+The next moment, her unfriendly avatar fell apart completely.
+Bending over the desk, she playfully crawled toward him.
 A whiff of her perfume caught Ravi’s nose while he made an effort to keep his eyes above her neckline.

-The interviewer’s face came uncomfortably close to his before she said, ‘I do have some conditions, though, before I hire you.
+The interviewer’s face came uncomfortably close to his, before she softly said, ‘I do have some conditions, though, before I hire you.
 I wonder, will you be up for them?’

-Ravi’s face had turned a shade redder and the tip of his ears seemed to be burning.
-He felt like he could accept any conditions she had for him just then…
+Ravi’s face had turned red and the tip of his ears seemed to be burning.
+He felt like he could accept any conditions she had for him just then.